wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster.md

     cd E:\IaaSClusterScript
     ```

 3. Run the following command to deploy the HPC Pack cluster.
-This example assumes that the configuration file is located in E:\HPCDemoConfig.xml.
+This example assumes that the configuration file is located in E:\HPCDemoConfig.xml

     ```
     .\New-HpcIaaSCluster.ps1 -ConfigFile E:\HPCDemoConfig.xml -AdminUserName MyAdminName